Azure/terraform-azurerm-compute/test/README.md

 1. Direct to folder [compute](/test/compute) and make sure all packages are installed, such as executing `go get github.com/gruntwork-io/terratest/modules/terraform`, etc.

 1. Run `go test -timeout timelimit -args username path/to/your/private/key`.
 For example, `go test -timeout 20m -args azureuser id_rsa`.
 Be aware that `-timeout` is set to 10 minutes by default and can be omitted, but it should be defined before `-args`.

+## Postscript

+This is a universal manual which is written based on official terratest document.
+To test the compute module using Mac or Linux more conveniently or to take advantage of docker, you may refer to [README.md/Test](#test).

 ## Reference